sandstranger/com.mobilerpgpack.phone/README.md

 For running perfect dark follow these docs - https://github.com/fgsfdsfgs/perfect_dark?tab=readme-ov-file#perfect-dark-port

-All Roms binaries neeed to hase .z64 or .Z64 file extensions.
+All Rom binaries neeed to have .z64 or .Z64 file extensions.
 Otherwise, the game will not start.

 For running perfect dark - your device need to support OPEN GL ES 3.0 render.
 Otherwise, the game will not start again.